bubblydoo/serverless-externals-plugin/README.md

 This will make sure the `require` call is not changed.

 Another solution is to add `knex` to the list of externals.
-In that case the whole `node_modules/knex` folder will be uploaded, and no code will be transformed.
+In that case the whole `node_modules/knex` folder will be uploaded, and none of its code will be transformed.

 ## Caveats